hil-se/CodeSearch/README.md

 ```

 ## Code search
-To run the code search experiment with the default parameters, run the CodeSearch.py file.
+Once the dependencies are installed, run the CodeSearch.py file to run the code search experiment with the default parameters.
 ```
 python CodeSearch.py
 ```